t4k11/538NFL/README.md

 **538** | -0.39
 **Vegas** | 0.01

-538's model includes factors such as home field advantage adjustment and *k-factor*, which is a measure of how much a game's outcome should adjust the rating of a specific team.
-Undoubtedly a lot of research has been put into setting these constants in a way that most accurately reflects the NFL, but it is impossible for them to be perfect, and if they are set too high or too low we might expect to see biases emerge in the spreads.
+538's model includes constants such as a home-field advantage adjustment and *k-factor*, which is a measure of how much a game's outcome should adjust the Elo rating of a specific team.
+Undoubtedly a lot of research has been put into setting these constants in a way that  accurately reflects reality, but it is impossible to be perfect, and if they are off we might expect to see biases emerge in the spreads.

-538's model overestimated the performance of the favorite team on average by **.93**, almost one point, whereas Vegas tended to overestimate the favorite by only **.06**.
+This year, 538's model overestimated the performance of the favorite team on average by **.93**, almost one point, whereas Vegas tended to overestimate the favorite by only **.06**.

 538 overestimated the home team by **.39** points whereas Vegas saw very little bias in terms of home field and favored the away team by only **.01**!